orsonteodoro/gcf2/profiles/gaming/README.md

 * UAF - Use After Free
 * DF - Double Free
-* OOBA - Out Of Bounds Access
+* OOB - Out Of Bounds
 * UAR - Use After Return
 * UAS - Use After Scope